Monday, 25 November 2024

 A sign opposing coal development in the eastern slopes of the Livingston range south west of Longview, Alta., Wednesday, June 16, 2021. — THE CANADIAN PRESS/Jeff McIntosh

-Alberta’s energy regulator says it will go ahead with hearings on coal exploration in the Rocky Mountains despite concerns about the legality of the applications from the province’s top court.
+Alberta’s energy regulator will go ahead with hearings on coal exploration in the Rocky Mountains despite concerns about the legality of the applications from the province’s top court.

-Ranchland argued that if the court ruled against the applications, regulatory hearings into them would be a waste.
+Ranchland argued that the court’s decision may invalidate the applications, rendering hearings on them a waste of time.

 This report by The Canadian Press was first published Sept.
 27, 2024.